Complete BSN Job Description of a Registered Nurse

-The BSN job description of a Registered Nurse is to identify and monitor a patient’s needs to promote health and wellness.
+The BSN job description for an RN is to identify and monitor a patient’s needs to promote health and wellness.
 A nursing career is a highly rewarding profession with high growth prospects.
-According to the US Bureau of Labor Statistics (BLS), registered nurses’ employment is expected to grow by 6% by 2031.
+According to the US Bureau of Labor Statistics (BLS), employment of RNs is expected to grow by six percent (6%) by 2031.

 Registered nurses play an important role in promoting wellness and helping improve the quality of life in the community.
 There are great opportunities in the healthcare industry for those who are considering the RN career including job security, high salaries, and great advancement potential.